timtroendle/ukraine-energy-future/report/report.md

 ---
 ```

-The sampling of the Morris Method works in the following way: Given eight model parameters, the method chooses a random start value within the 8-dimensional space spanned by the model parameters.
+The sampling of the Morris Method works in the following way: Given ten model parameters, the method chooses a random start value within the 10-dimensional space spanned by the model parameters.
 The method follows a one-step-at-a-time approach, in which each iteration of the method changes the value of a single parameter only.
-This approach leads to a trajectory of (8 + 1) points in the parameter space.
-To explore this space more comprehensively, we generate 15 such trajectories, creating 135 different combinations of parameter values.
-We run both scenarios for all combinations allowing us to attribute LCOE differences to parameter values.
-For each parameter, we observe its impact on LCOE difference once for each trajectory, a total of 15 times.
+This approach leads to a trajectory of (10 + 1) points in the parameter space.
+To explore this space more comprehensively, we generate 15 such trajectories, creating 165 different combinations of parameter values.
+We run both the scenario with and without nuclear power for all combinations allowing us to attribute cost penalty changes to parameter values.
+For each parameter, we observe its impact on cost penalty once for each trajectory, a total of 15 times.
 We use the open-source Python library SALib to perform the global sensitivity analysis [@Herman:2017].

+# CRediT author statement
+**Tim Tröndle**: Conceptualisation, Investigation, Data curation, Formal analysis, Software, Visualisation, Writing – Original draft. **Olena Melnyk**: Data curation, Writing – Original draft. **Olena Tutova**: Data curation, Writing – review & editing. **Fabian Neumann**: Formal analysis, Software, Writing – Original draft. **Iain Staffell**: Formal analysis, Software, Writing – Original draft. **Anthony Patt**: Conceptualisation, Funding acquisition, Writing – review & editing.

 # References